Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Schools can provide a maximum of eight Statements of Participation per student.
 Each statement must be supported by evidence in the student folio.

-Statements of Participation are selected from a list included in the Student Management application.
+Statements of Participation are selected from a list included in the Student Management app.
 There is no provision to add an activity to this list.

 Statements of Participation must not be duplicated in the Statement of Achievement or for any completed studies contributing to a QCE.